kineticadb/examples/MSDO/README.md

 For instance, a depot can have  many vehicles with a variety of truck capacities to deliver varying amounts of  goods at each customer location spread across a vast geography as seen below.
 The ultimate goal is to find the ‘optimal’ routing and scheduling for each truck individually such that the total transportation cost is minimized.

 ### Try it yourself
-If you don't have Kinetica installed and running, please follow the [Install Kinetica](https://github.com/kineticadb/examples#install-kinetica) section to get everything setup to run this guide.
+All the steps and instructions are provided within the workbook itself.
+All you need to do is follow the instructions [here](https://github.com/kineticadb/examples#how-to-run-these-examples) to load the workbook into Kinetica and try this out on your own.

-The instructions are provided within the workbook itself.
-Follow the instructions [here](https://github.com/kineticadb/examples#how-to-run-these-examples) to try this demo out on your own.
+Please follow the [Install Kinetica](https://github.com/kineticadb/examples#install-kinetica), if you don't have an instance of Kinetica available.

-If you are unfamiliar with Kinetica's graph API you can learn more about it [here](https://docs.kinetica.com/7.1/graph_solver/network_graph_solver) or this [course playlist](https://www.youtube.com/playlist?list=PLtLChx8K0ZZVkufn1GMvsR3BY2jMP3JXD).
+You can learn more about Kinetica's graph API from our [documentation](https://docs.kinetica.com/7.1/graph_solver/network_graph_solver) or this [course playlist](https://www.youtube.com/playlist?list=PLtLChx8K0ZZVkufn1GMvsR3BY2jMP3JXD).

 # Support
 For bugs please submit an [issue on Github](https://github.com/kineticadb/examples/issues).
 Please reference the example that you are having an issue with in the title.